dpretet/friscv/test/wba_testsuite/README.md

 ## Test 3: Check FENCE/FENCE.i instructions

-Place FENCE and FENCE.i between ALU and memfy instructions.
+Executes FENCE and FENCE.i between ALU and memfy instructions.
 The test is supposed for the moment harmless because the processor doesn't support neither out-of-order or parallel executions.

 ## Test 4: JAL/JALR: Throttle execution by jumping back and forth

-This testcase executes memory and arithmetic instructions break up by JAL and JALR instruction to ensure branching doesn't introduce failures.
+Executes memory and arithmetic instructions break up by JAL and JALR instruction to ensure branching doesn't introduce failures.

-## Test 5: CSRs: Throttle execution by acessing the ISA CSRs
+## Test 5: CSRs: Throttle execution by accessing the ISA CSRs

-This testcase executes memory and arithmetic instructions break up by CSR accesses.
+Executes memory and arithmetic instructions break up by CSR accesses.
 CSR instructions require several cycles to complete, thus could lead to failure in control unit.

-## Test 6: WFI - LOAD/STORE outstanding requests support
+## Test 6: LOAD/STORE outstanding requests support

-This testcase stresses out outstanding requests management in Memfy module when issuing multiple write requests.
+Stresses out outstanding requests management in Memfy module when issuing multiple read or write requests.

+# Test 7: RDCYCLE/RDTIME and RDINSTRET

+Checks instret, cycle and time are incremented accordingly the spec

+# Test 8: WFI

+Setup interrupt and checks the core manages EIRQ correctly.